Skip to Content

 family having lunch dinner eating meal in summertime

 Appetizers are nice, but they don’t need to be elaborate.
 Stick with easy options like a veggie platter, deviled eggs, or a basic cheese board.
 You’ll keep guests happy without blowing your budget before the main event.
+Less is often more here, just enough to keep everyone munching but not so much that they’re stuffed before dinner even begins.

 8. Don’t Overlook Frozen and Canned Ingredients